cjbell630/discord_time_bot/README.md

-For example, if it was 10:00 AM, and the time increased by one hour at 3:00 AM in my time zone (ex DST), and there was some event at 2:00 PM the next dayI wanted to tell people about, I would run this command:
+For example, if it was 10:00 AM, and the time increased by one hour at 3:00 AM in my time zone (ex DST), and there was some event at 2:00 PM the next day I wanted to tell people about, I would run this command:

     !time convert 14:00 10:00